symfony/symfony-docs/book/templating.rst

             <?php echo $view['actions']->render('ArticleBundle:Article:recentArticles', array('max' => 3)) ?>
         </div>

 Whenever you find that you need a variable or a piece of information that you don't have access to in a template, consider rendering a controller.
-Controllers are fast to execute and promote good code reuse.
+Controllers are fast to execute and promote good code organization and reuse.

 .. index::
    single: Templating; Linking to pages